THE GLORIOUS

 strata, not reliable at all.

-the cannonical gospels.
+the canonical gospels.
 One can believe or disbelieve their

 accounts of Jesus, but there's just no other evidence worth